nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

         <img src=../graphics/m2/2.2.8.png>

-    - In the **Volumes Snapshots** Panel, find the snapshot you created in the activity above, its name will be **Windows1Vol1.*n*** where n is a number. **Click the elipsis** next to that snapshot and **click Copy**.
+    - In the **Volumes Snapshots** Panel, find the snapshot you created in the activity above; its name will be **Windows1Vol1.*n*** where n is a number. **Click the ellipsis** next to that snapshot and **click Copy**.

         <img src=../graphics/m2/2.2.9.png  width="75%" height="75%" >

     - For the **Name, enter Windows1Vol2**.
-This is the new volume we just create.
+This is the new volume we just created.
 Move the **Overwrite slider to the right** and **click Copy**.

         <img src=../graphics/m2/2.2.10.png width="75%" height="75%" >

     - When the warning appears **click Overwrite**.
-At this point the contents of Windows1Vol1 are cloned ingo Window1Vol2.
-There is now a unique clone of the original volume and it's contents available to be attached to our server.
+At this point, the contents of Windows1Vol1 are cloned into Window1Vol2.
+There is now a unique clone of the original volume.
+The contents of this cloned volume, such as the database files, can be attached to our server.

         <img src=../graphics/m2/2.2.11.png width="75%" height="75%" >